8 Essential Embroidery Supplies (List for Beginners)

 Embroidery Software

-All in all, embroidery software is not necessary if you plan to use your machine’s built-in embroidery designs and editing features or download designs off the Internet.
-(Here are my favorite sites to download free machine embroidery designs and where to get free or paid in-the-hoop embroidery patterns!)
+All in all, embroidery software is unnecessary if you use your machine’s built-in embroidery designs and editing features or download designs off the Internet.
+However, there are MANY times when having at least basic embroidery software is nice.
+Here’s a quick overview.

 First, I have a list of the best free embroidery software for digitizing and editing.
 Just be aware that the more full-featured free ones are not as easy to use as premium software.